localstack/docs/content/en/user-guide/tools/localstack-sdk/python/index.md

 ### Cloud Pods

-Cloud Pods feature enables storing and managing snapshots of the current state.
+Cloud Pods is a feature that enables storing and managing snapshots of the current state.
 This code snippet shows listing available pods, saving a new pod, loading it, and then deleting it.
 You need to set your `LOCALSTACK_AUTH_TOKEN` in your terminal session before running the snippet.